clandmeter/com.ubnt.ssh/README.md

 * **Poll Intervall** (The amount of time between device queries)

 When you provided the correct information you should be able to add devices via "Add a device" in Homey.
-Homey will query your UniFi® device and provide you a list with currently connected devices the choose from.
+Homey will query your UniFi® device and provide you a list with currently connected devices to choose from.

 ## Limitations

-* This app only supports a single AP because having more then one AP means more reason to install the controller software.
+* This app only supports a single device because having more then one AP means more reason to install the controller software.
 Of course PR's are always welcome.
 * You are only able to add devices/clients which are currently connected to your UniFi® device.